If Congress wants to benefit, it should boycott Rahul Gandhi not journalists: BJP | Politics

 ''If there is someone who is not up to it and who the Congress should indeed boycott for its own benefit, then his name is Rahul Gandhi...
 Your leader has no strength.
 Who all will you boycott?
 If you have to boycott and move ahead, then boycott your leader.''
 The Congress leader speaks about 'Mohabbat' (love) but sells 'Nafrat' (hate), he claimed.

-Patra asked if the list of journalists that the opposition alliance will boycott is more of a ''target list'', indicating that they will be slapped with criminal cases and will not be spared.
+Patra sought to know if the list of journalists that the opposition alliance will boycott is more of a ''target list'', indicating that they will be slapped with criminal cases and will not be spared.
 If they are targeted by some people, including members of these parties, then who will be responsible, he posed.

 Hitting out at the opposition for Congress leader Saifuddin Soz's and National Conference leader Farooq Abdullah's pitch for talks with Pakistan, he said the remarks came soon after the death of security officials in an encounter with terrorists in Kashmir and added that the INDIA bloc should boycott leaders like them than journalists.